Family Law · Child Support

 Support orders also allocate certain child-related expenses between the parents.
 Health insurance premiums, childcare expenses required for employment, and extraordinary medical costs are commonly included in the calculation.

 These expenses may create a support obligation even in situations where the guideline base amount would otherwise be modest.
+For a full breakdown of what the support obligation covers, see that page.

 The DRS Conference Process